-The name goes back to a spice garden, as many communities in the Middle Ages for the preparation of Würzweinen have created.
+The name goes back to a spice garden, as many communities used to prepare it in the Middle Ages Würzweinen have created.
 According to a document from the 13th century, the feudal winemaker Godefridus Th.
-Wurzegard owned such a spice garden.
-To commemorate the combination of herb garden and vineyard in 2005, a show spice garden was created in the steep slope of the location.
-In 1971, in the course of the Land Consolidation the previously independent two single layers of sick (s) lay and sundial incorporated and as bath guided.
-In 2015, Kranklay was called under the name of Kranklei cadastral location registered.
+Wurzegard owned such a wort garden.
+As a reminder of the connection between the herb garden and the vineyard, a show wort garden was created on the steep slope of the site in 2005.
+In 1971, in the course of Land Consolidation the previously independent two individual layers ill (en) lay and sundial incorporated and as bath guided.
+In 2015 Kranklay became known as Kranklei cadastral location registered.

-The oriented south to east-southeast vineyards in 120 to 320 meters above sea level with 45 to 65% slope Tilt cover 53 hectares.
+The south-east-southeast vineyards at 120 to 320 meters above sea level with 45 to 65% slope Tilt cover 53 hectares.
 The floors consist of a mixture of red sandstone ( Rotliegendes ) and weathered slate.
-Mainly will be here Riesling still largely in Single pile education and partly ungrafted cultured.
-Shares in the situation have for example the wineries Berres.
+Mainly here Riesling still mostly in Single pile education and in part ungrafted cultured.
+The vineyards, for example, have a share in the situation Berres.
 Episcopal wineries Trier.
-Dr. F. Weins-Prum.
+Dr. F. Weins-Prüm.
 Dr. Hermann.
 Dr. Loosen.
 Dr. Pauly-Bergweiler.
-Heritage Karl.
+Heir Karl.
 Joh.
 Jos.
 Christoffel heirs.
 Jos.
 Christoffel jr..
 Loose-Bockstanz.
 Molitor.
 Mönchhof Robert Eymael and St. Anna,

-Other single layers named Würzgarten are also available in Germany in the municipalities of Detzem (Moselle), Oestrich-Winkel / Hallgarten in the picture below (Rheingau) and Traben-Trarbach / Traben (Mosel).
+There are further individual locations called Würzgarten in Germany in the municipalities of Detzem (Mosel), Oestrich-Winkel / Hallgarten in the picture below (Rheingau) and Traben-Trarbach / Traben (Mosel).